-Ambatovy's sustainability priorities for 2019 and beyond include:
+Ambatovy's sustainability priorities for 2020 and beyond include:

-- Achieving reliable production and financial stability while at the same time demonstrating our commitment to responsible and sustainable mining and refining; - Continuing to push for zero harm through building a strong safety culture;
+- · Achieving reliable production and financial stability while at the same time demonstrating our commitment to responsible and sustainable mining and refining; - Continuing to push for zero harm through building a strong safety culture;

-- Continuing to accompany the collectivities in the safe, effective and transparent management of royalties to ensure that the benefits of our operations continue to improve the quality of life of community members for generations to come; - Supporting the national strategy to control the Asian Toad population; and - Ensuring that our environment and community investments are sustainable beyond the life of the mine.
+- Continuing to accompany the collectivities in the safe, effective and transparent management of royalties to ensure that the benefits of our operations continue to improve the quality of life of community members for generations to come; - Completing a review of the Environmental and Social Development Management Plan (PGEDS, Operations Phase) in collaboration with the National Office for the Environment (ONE) in order to effectively re-align our commitments, to remain focused on meeting the highest international standards, to achieve the best possible outcomes for our stakeholders, and to set a new industry benchmark for responsible mining and sustainability performance. - Ensuring that our environment and community investments are sustainable beyond the life of the mine.